 For those who plan to use a marine VHF radio, a Restricted Operator Certificate (Maritime) or ROC(M) is required.
 This certificate ensures that individuals can operate a VHF radio correctly and understand the procedures for emergency situations.

-After obtaining the PCOC, boaters may choose to continue their education with advanced courses.
+After obtaining the PCOC, boaters may choose to continue their boating safety education with an advanced safety course from an accredited course provider.
 These include:

-Navigation courses: These courses cover topics like reading charts, understanding tides and currents, and using electronic navigation systems.
+Navigation Test: This training and subsequent test will ensure that you're well versed in reading charts, understanding tides and currents, and using electronic navigation sysftems.

-Boating 2 – Beyond the PCOC: This course expands on the basic knowledge required for the PCOC and covers topics like anchoring, docking, and knot tying.
+Boating 2 – Beyond the PCOC: This course expands your competency on basic knowledge required for the PCOC and covers topics like anchoring, docking, and knot tying.

 Boating 3 – Introduction to Marine Navigation: This course introduces advanced navigation techniques and knowledge.

-For those interested in specific types of boating, there are specialized certifications available.
-For example, individuals interested in sailing can pursue certifications through Sail Canada.
+For those interested in specific types of boating, there are specialized certifications that can be completed.
+For example, individuals interested in sailing can obtain certifications by passing boating course through Sail Canada.
 These certifications cover everything from basic crewing skills to advanced offshore sailing.

 Emergency Procedures: Being Prepared for the Unexpected